someengineering/resoto.com/versioned_docs/version-3.X/reference/data-models/digitalocean/index.md

 :::info

-Please refer to [Configure DigitalOcean Access](../../../getting-started/configure-cloud-provider-access/digitalocean.md) for details on how to set up Resoto to collect [DigitalOcean](https://digitalocean.com) resources.
+Please refer to [Configure DigitalOcean Resource Collection](../../../getting-started/configure-resoto/digitalocean.md) for details on how to set up Resoto to collect [DigitalOcean](https://digitalocean.com) resources.

 :::